AgrimGupta0510/Task-Track/README.md

 # Task Track

 **Task Track** is a simple yet powerful full-stack to-do application built using the PERN stack (PostgreSQL, Express.js, React.js, Node.js).
-Task Track helps you manage your tasks efficiently, allowing you to add, edit, mark as completed, and delete tasks with ease.
+Task Track helps you manage your tasks efficiently, allowing you to add, edit, and delete tasks with ease.

 ## Features